 24. It was observed that the Magnetic Data Acquisition System (MAGDAS) was deployed for space weather studies during the period 2005-2008, overlapping with the development of the United Nations Basic Space Science Initiative and International Heliophysical Year campaign.
-MAGDAS aided the study of the dynamics of geospace plasma changes during magnetic storms and aurora substorms, the electromagnetic response of the ionosphere-magnetosphere to various solar wind changes and the penetration and propagation mechanisms of DP2-ULF range disturbances from the solar wind region into the equatorial ionosphere.
-MAGDAS conducted real-time monitoring and modelling of the global three-dimensional current system and the ambient plasma density for understanding changes in the electromagnetic and plasma environment in the geospace.
+MAGDAS aided the study of the dynamics of geospace plasma changes during magnetic storms and aurora substorms, the electromagnetic response of the ionosphere-magnetosphere to various solar wind changes and the penetration and propagation mechanisms of DP2-ULF range disturbances from the solar wind region into the equatorial three-dimensional current system and the ambient plasma density for understanding changes in the electromagnetic and plasma environment in the geospace.